42on/ceph-collect/README.md

 This should output either *HEALTH_OK*, *HEALTH_WARN* or *HEALTH_ERR*.

+## Where to run
+This tool should be run on a machine which is able to connect to the Ceph cluster and has the *client.admin* keyring.

+In most of the situations the *monitors* are the right location to run this tool.

 ## Running
 When the requirements are met, simply run the *ceph-collect* tool: